Abdoulr29/streamup-open/README.md

 # StreamUp-Open
 ## What you get
-* Electron
-* Angular 4
-* Angular-CLI 1.0.0
-* Bundling and transpiling with Webpack (Typescript, SASS, LESS, Stylus, etc.)
+* Native Cross platform application
+* Easy Hosting with a touch of feeling

+##Developement
 * Development server with LiveReload
 * Karma, Jasmine and Protractor for testing
 * Code scaffolding via Angular-CLI